BitskiCo/bitski-js/docs/README.md

 For the popup flow, the browser will open a small popup window where the user can log in / sign up, and then approve access to your app, which will redirect to the URL you pass with an access token.

-In that redirect url page, you will initialize Bitski again, and call the `signInCallback` method, which will post back to your main window with the access token, and remove the popup.
+On that redirect url page, you will initialize Bitski again, and call the `signInCallback` method, which will post back to your main window with the access token, and remove the popup.

 _Note: In order for the popup window to properly open in most browsers, this needs to be triggered with a click action.
 For your convenenience, we've included a standard login button that handles that for you._